 SEGEI envisions an equitable world where every girl and woman feels supported and empowered to reach her full potential.

-We believe in the power of working collaboratively to bring about transformation and sustainable development in themselves and in their communities.
+We believe in the power of working collaboratively to bring about transformation and sustainable development in girls, women, and their communities.